|

 Why are we doing the "Outreach Through the Art" program?

-The salient features of our programs are preparing characteristic original images and visual materials to enhance memory of a lifetime, facilitating a comprehensive idea of marine environmental protection, and saving the beach assets.
 Providing original and distinctive artworks is a critical incentive to learn about environmental conditions.
 Our outreach program is committed to increasing the amount of information input into the actual situation of the marine environment by using a large volume of visual media.

 We believe in the transformative potential of art and visual media, and we also believe in children's acute sensitivity and strength of communication.
 Children who have learned a truth through visually stimulating materials desire to impart excellent impressions to their friends, siblings, parents, and grandparents.

-These are the motivations behind our continued participation in this activity.
+These are the motivations behind our continued participation in this activity. |

-Ecological Artist Naoko Otsuka - TV Interview We were interviewed by a Japanese network television station when we first began working on coral whisper in Miyako Island, Okinawa.
-Our concept of creation, which includes "use the shape of the bleached corals and shells as found on the beach," "not adding color," and "using only water-soluble glue that decomposes immediately upon return to the sea," as well as "returning the corals and shells to the original beach after they are photographed," was brought to their attention.
+My sister Keiko and I were interviewed by a Japanese network television station when we first began working on the "Coral Whisper" project in Miyako Island, Okinawa.
+Our concept of creation, which includes "use the shape of the bleached corals and shells as found on the beach," "not adding color," and "using only water-soluble glue that decomposes immediately upon return to the sea," as well as "returning the corals and shells to the original beach after photographed," was brought to their attention. |

-The 5th International Marine Debris Conference in Hawaii
+The 5th International Marine Debris Conference in Hawaii |

 We lived in Honolulu for over 20 years until 2004, so the opening session in the Bishop Museum's garden, done in traditional Hawaiian luau style, was very nostalgic and memorable.

-Around 450 scientists, researchers, educators, and leaders of non-governmental organizations from around the world attended this meeting.
+Around 450 scientists, researchers, educators, and leaders of non-governmental organizations from around the world attended this meeting. |

-We provided comprehensive statistics on plastic marine debris from Asian countries that washed ashore at Miyako Island's monitoring points.
+We provided comprehensive statistics on plastic marine debris from Asian countries that washed ashore at Miyako Island's monitoring points. |

 With Mr. Jean-Michel Cousteau, a well-known oceanographic explorer, film producer, and environmental educator.

-He was the keynote speaker at the 5th International Marine Debris Conference.
+He was the keynote speaker at the 5th International Marine Debris Conference. |

-We made a "Commitment Speech" during the final session of the four-day conference.
+We made a "Commitment Speech" during the final session of the four-day conference. |

 The 6th International Marine Debris Conference